jbk2/ubuntu-setup-deploy/README.md

   1. Initially, manually create 2 DNS 'A records' pointing to the EC2 instance's public IP address:
     - one named; 'www'
     - one named; 'domain_name.tld'
-  2. Update the DNS variable values in the ./settings.sh, with:
+  2. Update the DNS variable values in your .env with:
     - cloudflare api token for domain (via https://dash.cloudflare.com/profile/api-tokens)
     - domain's cloudflare zone - get value from cloudflare api at below endpoint:
     `curl -X GET "https://api.cloudflare.com/client/v4/zones" -H "Authorization: Bearer YOUR_API_TOKEN" -H "Content-Type: application/json"`
     - the dns record(s) name and id - get value from cloudflare api at below endpoint:
     `curl -X GET "https://api.cloudflare.com/client/v4/zones/YOUR_ZONE_ID/dns_records" -H "Authorization: Bearer YOUR_API_TOKEN" -H "Content-Type: application/json"`
-  3. Ensure that the setup.sh script unit named 'auto_update_dns' has run, after the ./settings.sh variables values are updated.
+  3. Ensure that the setup.sh script unit named 'auto_update_dns' has run, after your .env cloudflare related variable values are updated.
   4. ssh into the server (update ~/.ssh/config for easy ssh login with the EC2 instance's public ip, delete old 'known hosts') and run `systemctl status dns-update.service` to check that the systemd service has been created (it should be loaded and enabled, but inactive because it only runs on restart).
 If systemd service created successfully, then the DNS records will be now be automatically updated via cloudflare's API on each server restart.

   ### Documentation